Himanshu0508Raturi/plant_disease_project/README.md

 - **Performance**: High accuracy in detecting common plant diseases

 ---

-## 📊 Supported Plant Diseases

-The model can detect various plant diseases including:
-- Bacterial infections
-- Fungal diseases
-- Viral infections
-- Nutrient deficiencies
-- Healthy plant classification

-*(Specific disease list depends on the training dataset)*

 ---

 ## 🌐 Deployment

-### AWS EC2 Deployment
-The application is deployed on AWS EC2 for scalable and reliable hosting.
+The application is deployed on streamlit cloudfor scalable and reliable hosting.

-### Vercel Deployment
-Frontend interface available at: [https://deep-learning-project-brown.vercel. app](https://deep-learning-project-brown.vercel.app)

 ---